lukasturcani/stk/docs/source/index.rst

 Automated Molecular Design with Genetic Algorithms ..................................................

-Via the :mod:`.ga` module, ``stk`` includes a genetic algorithm which can be used to evolve molecules that fulfil user defined design criteria.
+``stk`` includes a genetic algorithm which can be used to evolve molecules that fulfil user defined design criteria.
 The genetic algorithm can be run from the command line using::

     $ python -m stk.ga input_file.py

-The input file is a simple python script which defines the mutation, crossover, selection and other functions the genetic algorithm should use.
-For details on how to build an input file see :class:`.GAInput` and :doc:`ga_input_file_examples`.
+The input file is a simple python script which defines the calculators the genetic algorithm should use, as well as some optional parameters.

-The genetic algorithm automatically works with any molecules that ``stk`` can construct, just make sure you define an appropriate fitness function.
+The genetic algorithm automatically works with any molecules that ``stk`` uses, both :class:`.StructUnit` and :class:`.MacroMolecule` objects.
-It will also work with :class:`StructUnit` if you do not wish to use ``stk``'s construction capabilities.

 Take for example the following input file which runs the GA on polymers and selects building blocks which have the most atoms.